TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/bash/index.md

 else
     echo "Odd"
 fi

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [Bash](https://sampleprograms.io/languages/bash) was written by:
+Even Odd in [Bash](https://sampleprograms.io/languages/bash) was written by:

 - allievo-sudo
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 29 2019 15:23:13.
-The solution was first committed on Oct 09 2019 16:14:54.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution